thenickdude/snap-to-s3/Readme.md

 ## Requirements and installation

-This tool is only intended to run on Linux, and has only been tested on Ubuntu 16.04 and Amazon Linux 2017.03.
+This tool is only intended to run on Linux, and has only been tested on Ubuntu 16.04, Amazon Linux 2017.03 and Amazon Linux 2 2017.12.

 This tool must be run on an EC2 instance, and can only operate on snapshots within the same region as the instance.